 Ireland’s capital city is perfect for exploring when you only have a few days.
-If you don’t know what to do in Dublin we have some ideas to make the time fly by.
-Pick and choose your favorites and create your own itinerary for visiting some of Dublin’s best attractions.
-These are our choices for the best things to do if you have a weekend in Dublin.
+If you don’t know what to do in Dublin Ireland we have some ideas to make the time fly by.
+Pick and choose your favorites and create your own Dublin itinerary for visiting some of the city’s best attractions.
+These are our choices for the best things to do if you have a weekend break in Dublin.

 Use this handy Dublin map to help plan your trip.

 Things to do in Dublin on a Weekend Getaway